BillWang04/US_State_Power_Outage/README.md

 ### Description of Variables

 The dataset contains 1534 rows and 55 columns.
 For this analysis, we decided to only use a few relevent columns.
-Namely, these were U.S._State, OUTAGE.START.DATE, OUTAGE.START.TIME, OUTAGE.RESTORATION.DATE, OUTAGE.RESTORATION.TIME, CAUSE.CATEGORY.DETAIL, CUSTOMERS.AFFECTED, and OUTAGE.DURATION.
+The main variables used and their descriptions are detailed below.

 | Variable Name                    | Description |
 |-----------------------------------|-------------|